ariakerstein/hugo-2021/content/posts/goboston-marathon-2009.md

 title: "2009 Boston Marathon Race Report"
 date: 2009-04-24
 draft: false
+description: "Reflections on the 2009 Boston Marathon"
-categories:
+categories: [essays, running]
-- essays
-tags:
+tags: [essays, running]
-- essays
 ---

 The day begins at 4:30.
 I must have eaten more than I can remember the previous night.
 I cooked up a vat of pasta, garlic bread and salad for a few folks including some fellow K-star runners.
 We watch chariots of fire on the 40” screen while shoveling the food down.